Tools & Workflow

 • Not searchable or actionable like text feedback

-Our Take: Excellent for complex explanations, but time-intensive and hard to organize.
+Our take: Excellent for complex explanations, but time-intensive and hard to organize.

 Best Tool for Your Situation